- Lack of parental supervision and/or exposure to marijuana use in the home

 Have the conversation

 As some children begin experiments with alcohol, tobacco and marijuana as young as age 10, it is important to start the conversation early and continue throughout the teen years.
 Communicate your values and message clearly.
-Share your concern for their health and safety
+Make sure you are up to date on the risks and legal ramifications of youth marijuana use.
+Share your concern for their health and safety.

 Set a good example